Bill W. Clayton: Political career

 In Lamb County, Clayton participated in precinct and county politics and served as a delegate for Lyndon B. Johnson at the 1960 Democratic National Convention in Los Angeles.
 Two years later, Clayton was elected to the seat vacated by State Representative Jesse M. Osborne.
-He was eventually re-elected nine times.
+He went on to be re-elected nine times.

 Clayton, a leading spokesman on water issues, sponsored major legislation addressing the state's need for increased water resources and effective conservation programs.
 He also promoted these issues as a delegate to regional and national conferences on water.
 He was the president of the Interstate Conference on Water Problems.

-Clayton as Speaker
+Speaker of the House

 After twelve years in the Texas House, Clayton was elected Texas House Speaker in 1975, in which capacity he worked to modernize House operations.
 He implemented a more streamlined, cost-efficient system of house administration.
 Texas' lawmakers were provided with more support services, and advanced computerization of legislative information further facilitated their work.
 Clayton refurbished press facilities in the Capitol and acquired additional office space in the Reagan Building for legislative agencies, House operating staff, and House committees.

 In reforming House rules and policies, Clayton placed particular emphasis on expanding the role of the standing (permanent) House committees.
 He initiated the issuance of interim charges to those committees, directing the committees to conduct research on legislative issues between regular legislative sessions.
 Clayton delegated to standing committees additional budgetary and oversight responsibilities for state agencies and institutions under their jurisdiction.
 By the modification of the method of reviewing appropriations bills, he allowed legislators more participation in the budgeting process.
 Another policy change instituted by Clayton permits House members to file bills in advance of the session, thereby reducing excessive paperwork and printing when the legislature convenes.

 Clayton also served as vice-chairman, along with Lieutenant Governor Bill Hobby, of the Joint Advisory Committee on Governmental Operations, known as the Hobby-Clayton Commission.
 As a result of one of its recommendations, the next legislature passed the Texas Sunset Act, which created the Sunset Advisory Commission.

 While he was Speaker, Clayton served as chairman of both the Southern Legislative Conference and the Council of State Governments.